Fallen Angels (play): Background

 In 1924 Coward achieved his first hit as a playwright with The Vortex, and he consolidated his success in March 1925 with the revue On with the Dance.
 His script for the comedy Fallen Angels had already attracted the interest of Gladys Cooper, who wanted to produce the piece and co-star with Madge Titheradge, but the contractual commitments of the two actresses precluded it.
-Only after the success of The Vortex did other managements became eager to stage Coward's other works, which, along with Fallen Angels, included Hay Fever and Easy Virtue.
+Only after the success of The Vortex did other managements become eager to stage Coward's other works, which, along with Fallen Angels, included Hay Fever and Easy Virtue.

 Fallen Angels was taken up by Marie Lohr and her husband Anthony Prinsep, who were jointly in management at the Globe Theatre in Shaftesbury Avenue.
 They intended it as a vehicle for Margaret Bannerman, a popular West End star.
 (Note: Bannerman later became Prinsip's second wife, after his divorce from Lohr.)
 There was initially some difficulty in obtaining a licence from the theatre censor, the Lord Chamberlain, whose approval was required for any public theatrical presentation.
 (Note: This requirement remained in force in Britain until 1968, when the Theatres Act abolished theatre censorship.)
 An official in the Lord Chamberlain's office recommended that a licence should be refused on the grounds that the loose morals of the two main female characters "would cause too great a scandal".
 The Lord Chamberlain, Lord Cromer, overruled his subordinate: "I take the view that the whole thing is so much unreal farcical comedy, that subject to a few modifications in the dialogue it can pass."

 Four days before the premiere Bannerman was taken ill, and Tallulah Bankhead was brought in as a last-minute substitute.
 The play, directed by Stanley Bell, opened at the Globe on 21 April 1925 and ran for 158 performances, until 29 August.